binarynate/nativescript-component/docs/api.md

 Normally, a NativeScript view implicitly inherits its parent view's `bindingContext` if its own hasn't been set.
-However, in order to ensure that each Component instance has its own context (i.e. so that the context of a Component doesn't collide with that of its parent or siblings) this class automatically assigns the view its own unique `bindingContext`.
+However, in order to ensure that each Component instance has its own context (i.e. so that the context of a Component doesn't collide with that of its parent or siblings) this class automatically assigns the view its own unique `bindingContext` if the bindingContext hasn't already been set.

 **Kind**: instance property of <code>[Component](#Component)</code>
 <a name="Component+navigationContext"></a>